stazz/CBAM/README.md

 # CBAM
 Connection-Based Asynchronous Messaging (CBAM) framework provides asynchronous task-based API and implementation for workflow which communicates with remote resources, e.g. SQL, HTTP, LDAP servers, etc.

+# Main Principles

+The [CBAM.Abstractions](#cbamabstractions) project defines an interface `Connection` which represents stateful or stateless connection to some kind of remote endpoint, e.g. SQL/HTTP server.
+The `Connection` interface allows to prepare a statement for execution: e.g. string containing SQL, an object which contains HTTP request, etc.
+This prepared statement is exposed as [`IAsyncEnumerable<T>`](https://github.com/CometaSolutions/UtilPack/tree/develop/Source/UtilPack.AsyncEnumeration), which can be asynchronously enumerated using e.g. `EnumerateSequentiallyAsync` extension method.
+Each item encountered during enumeration may be e.g. SQL statement execution result (statement execution information, or data row), or HTTP response (with all headers read, but content not read).

+# Example

 The [CBAM.SQL.PostgreSQL.Implementation](#cbamsqlpostgresqlimplementation) project allows one to do this:
 ```csharp
 using Microsoft.Extensions.Configuration; // For configuration